-Table 5.1: Biblical Hebrew guttural consonants.
+Table 5.1: Biblical Hebrew guttural consonants

-These segments are all articulated in the region encompassing the larynx through the oropharynx and are acoustically correlated with a relatively high F1 (McCarthy 1994).
-Pharyngeals are produced by the root of the tongue approaching the pharynx, while glottals are produced in the larynx area, either by pressing the vocal folds together, and obstructing airflow in the glottis, or by opening the vocal folds and letting the airflow through the glottis (Catford 1988; Ladefoged and Maddieson 1996).
-No segment produced in this area has "rhotic" properties, therefore the closest segments to the gutturals that can be claimed to be rhotics are either uvulars, such as /R/ and /B/ or velars, such as /Q/.
-These segments will be referred to as "back rhotics", and grouping reš among the gutturals would require its reconstruction as one of them.
-Indeed, several researchers claimed this was the original pronunciation of reš (either during Tiberian times or before), such as Gumpertz (1953), Eldar (1984), Edzard (2011), Van der Merwe and Naudé (2017), Hornkohl (2019) and Khan (2020).
-Others, like Luzzatto (1853) and Blau (2010), suggest that reš at least had guttural "properties", even if it was not properly part of this natural class of consonants.
-Such segments include pharyngealized rhotics, as / $r^{5}$ / or / $R^{5}$ /.
+These segments are all articulated in the the region that encompasses the larynx through the oropharynx, and are acoustically correlated with a relatively high F1 (McCarthy 1994).
+Pharyngeals are produced by the root of the tongue approaching the pharynx, while glottals are produced in the larynx area, either by pressing the vocal folds together, and obstructing airflow in the glottis, or by opening the vocal folds, and letting the airflow through the glottis (Catford 1988; Ladefoged and Maddieson 1996).
+No segment produced in this area has "rhotic" properties, therefore the closest segments to the gutturals that can be claimed to be rhotics are either uvulars, such has R and B, or velars, such as γ .
+These segments will be referred to as "back rhotics", and grouping resh among the gutturals would require its reconstruction as one of them.
+Indeed, several researchers claimed this was the original pronunciation of resh (either during Tiberian times or before), such as Gumpertz (1953), Eldar (1984), Edzard (2011), Van der Merwe and Naudé (2017), Hornkohl (2019) and Khan (2020).
+Others, like Luzzatto (1853) and Blau (2010) suggest that resh at least had guttural "properties", even if it was not properly part of this natural class of consonants.
+Examples of such segments are pharyngealized rhotics, as r^{Γ} or R^{Γ} .

-Modern acoustic and articulatory research has indeed found some similarities between back rhotics and pharyngeal sounds - Delattre (1971) discovered that the production of French / $\mu$ / and German / $\mu$ / was characterized by retraction of the tongue root toward the point of maximum constriction, which created a measurable pharyngeal constriction.
-Furthermore, Howson and Kochetov (2020) found that the uvular rhotic / $\mu$ / in Upper Sorbian is characterized by the retraction of the tongue root, which causes F2 lowering and an F1 increase.
-These mutations of the formants could affect the neighboring vowels since a lowered F2 is characteristic of back vowels, and an increase in F1 is typical of low vowels (Johnson 2012).
+Modern acoustic and articulatory research has indeed found some similarities between back rhotics and pharyngeal sounds - Delattre (1971) discovered that the production of French B and German R was characterized by retraction of the tongue root toward the point of maximum constriction, which created a measurable pharyngeal constriction.
+Furthermore, Howson and Kochetov (2020) found that the uvular rhotic R in Upper Sorbian is characterized by the retraction of the tongue root, which causes F2 lowering and an F1 increase.
+These mutations of the formants could affect the neighbouring vowels, since a lowered F2 is characteristic of back vowels, and an increase in F1 is typical of low vowels (Johnson 2012).
 As summarized by McCarthy (1994), F1 is at the theoretical maximum in the case of the laryngeals, close to the maximum for the pharyngeals, and higher than any orally articulated consonants in the case of uvulars.